pmacosta/putil/docs/pcontracts.rst

+.. role:: python(code)
+	:language: python
+	:class: highlight-python

 This module is a thin wrapper around the `PyContracts <https://andreacensi.github.io/contracts/>`_ library that enables customization of the exception type raised and limited customization of the exception message.
 Additionally, custom contracts specified by :py:func:`putil.pcontracts.new_contract` and contract enforcement via
 :py:func:`putil.pcontracts.contract` register exceptions using the :py:mod:`putil.exh` module if an exception handler object is detected.
 This also means that the exceptions raised by these contracts can be auto-documented usign the :py:mod:`putil.exdoc` module

+The contract specification is identical to the way a contract is specified with the `PyContracts <https://andreacensi.github.io/contracts/>`_ library except that only the decorator way is currently supported and tested.
+By default :python:`raise RuntimeError('Argument has to be a string')` is raised.

 ***********
 Interpreter